Backstrip 1.2 Instructions

 You should note several things.
 The youngest layer is at the top; the oldest layer is at the bottom.
 In the actual data file, I would make sure to press return after the last (oldest) layer.
 The youngest layer is 50.0 meters thick, was deposited in 2.0 meters of water, and has a lithology code of 1, indicating that it is a sandstone (see below).
 Note that every thickness and water depth has a decimal point, and that no lithologic code has a decimal point.

 Count the number of lines of data you have and write this down somewhere.
-Save your file when you're finished, and quit TeachText.
+Save your file when you're finished, and quit your text editor.

 Watch the program as it runs to see its progress.
 After it reads your data it will first write how many lines of data you have.
 Verify that this matches what you wrote down.
 Next, it will write the data to the screen; you should verify that the numbers and sequence make sense.
-When the program says "Beginning calculations...", be patient as this step may take several minutes for large data sets.
+For most data sets, it should run very quickly, but it might take up to a few minutes for very large data sets.

 Based on your research, assign a numerical data corresponding to the end of each layer, and then you can plot the a-space column on the y-axis and the age on the x-axis.
 A-space should increase downwards on your plots, and time should proceed from left to right (i.e., oldest on the left, youngest on the right).
 This may take some fiddling to get your particular program to do this right.